LizDao/CodePath_Honeypot/README.md

    2. Issues I encountered:
-      a.
-Session Timeout:
+      1. Session Timeout:
         - When I tried to load the external IP in a browser, it gave me a timeout error every time.
         - Fix:   Find the mhn-admin VM under "Instances" and click on "Edit".
 Under the "Firewalls" settings check the both the boxes "Allow HTTP traffic" and "Allow HTTPS traffic".
 Click on "Save".
-      b.
-Cannot see event in MHN:
+      2. Cannot see event in MHN:
          - After deployed and attack the honeypot, I can see the number of attack increased in the View Sensors page but nothing showed on the the Attack page.
 And when I tried to export json report, it showed 0 record exported.